One of our Readers Writes:

 To practice this drill, you do the butterfly technique using one arm.
 Your other arm is either kept at your side or extended straight in front of you.

 You could, for example, do 25 meters of the drill using your left arm, then 25 meters using your right arm.

 Swimming regular butterfly is hard to do for anything but a short time, so you end up not being able to practice as much.

 Doing it with just one arm is easier and doesn’t tire you as much.
 Also, you can get the stroke perfect.

-Once you think you get how to do this drill you can try doing a few laps of proper butterfly stroke.
+Once you feel confident you understand how to do this drill, you can try doing a few laps of the proper butterfly stroke.